Senet: Equipment

 The senet board itself was usually constructed out of wood, ivory, faience, or some combination of these materials, and the layout of the board was a grid of 30 squares, called "houses", arranged in three rows of ten.
 A complete senet game set would have contained a distinct set of five pawns for each of the two players.
 At least by the New Kingdom, these pieces were in the form of hounds or dog-headed figurines.
 Through most of the game's 2,000-year history, the senet boards themselves would indicate the direction of play, usually from the top left corner and indicated by the decorations on the spaces.
 The last five squares were often the most decorated on the board.
 The decorations on the last five squares were unique, usually having a mark related to goodness or an aquatic reference on them.

 Original rules

 Due to the game falling out of use during the Roman period, the exact original rules of senet are not known.

-At least by the New Kingdom in Egypt (1550–1077 BCE), the game reflected the concept of the ka passing through the duat—represented in the game by the spaces connecting the individual to different stages of their lives.
+At least by the New Kingdom in Egypt (1550–1077 BCE), the game reflected the concept of the ka (vital essence of the soul) passing through the duat (underworld), represented in the game by the spaces connecting the individual to different stages of their lives.
 This connection is made in the Great Game Text, which appears in a number of papyri, as well as the appearance of markings of religious significance on senet boards themselves.